Santigio/First-online-game/README.md

 # First-online-game
-Building an online game using pygame and sockets.
+Building a scalable multiplayer game with python using sockets/networking and pygame.